Configuration spaces as commutative monoids: Applications

 This is a vector bundle over $C_n(M)$, but is a manifold itself and is orientable if and only if the manifold $L$ is orientable and even-dimensional.
-To arrange this, we can take the vector bundle $W$ given by the orientation line of $M$ plus $(\dim(M)-1)$ trivial line bundles.
-Thus if $M$ is $d$-dimensional then by Poincar{\'e} duality we have
+To arrange this, we can take the vector bundle $W$ given by the orientation line of $M$ plus $(d-1)$ trivial line bundles.
+Thus by Poincar{\'e} duality we have

 In view of this, the bar construction description \eqref{eq:BarConst} can be used, in combination with the homology of free commutative monoids (see \cite{Milgram}), to investigate $H^*(C_n(M) ; \bk)$.
 We do not pursue this in general here, but rather focus on the case $\bk=\bQ$, where a complete answer is possible, and reproduces a formula of Knudsen.